 Developing your website

-Your customers want the convenience of finding businesses online.
-If you don't already have one, you may want to consider adding a website to your marketing plan, especially if your competitors have them.
+Customers generally want the convenience of finding businesses online.
+If you don't already have a website, you may want to consider adding one to your marketing plan, especially if your competitors have them.

-Even if you don't plan to sell your products online, having a website can be an inexpensive and effective way of advertising your business.
+Even if you don't plan to sell your products online, having a website is a relatively inexpensive and effective way of advertising your business.
 It allows customers to find your business quickly and to compare your products and services to those offered by your competitors.

 Table of Contents

 Domain name registration

 Before you set up your website, you need to register your domain name.
-Also called a URL, it is the address that visitors type in to locate a website.
-You can register the domain name directly through an Internet Service Provider or through a domain registration company.
+You can register the domain name directly through an ISP or through a domain registration company .

 - Plan the website and decide what content should be on it.

-- Put a team in place to develop and manage the website
+- Put a team in place to develop and manage the website, or outsource the work.

 - Plan the information flow and structure.